How to talk to children about mass shootings

 - Consider the child’s age when deciding whether bring it up.
 A preschooler may not know about the shootings and probably doesn’t need to know about it.
 Answer questions if asked.

 - Be proactive with older children.
-You can start the conversation with “you may have heard about the shootings that happened in Florida…” Ask what questions they may have.
+You can start the conversation with “you may have heard about the shootings that happened in Las Vegas …” Ask what questions they may have.

 - Help the child understand that it is OK to feel sad or angry that this happened.